 Veterinarians play a critical role in providing their clients with evidence-based recommendations on pet diet and nutrition.
-At this time, FDA has not recommended any dietary changes for healthy pets.
-The most recent FDA update states that the prevalence of reports in dogs eating a grain-free diet might correlate to the significant growth in popularity of grain-free food over the last several years.
+FDA does not recommend any dietary changes for healthy pets.
+FDA also states that the prevalence of reports in dogs eating a grain-free diet might correlate to the significant growth in popularity of grain-free food over the last several years.